 - Vitamin E, 80 mg a day, preferably in all four forms of vitamin E (alpha, beta, delta and gamma) and also in the natural d form (such as d-alpha tocopherol).

-■ Vitamin B complex, about 25 mg of each (B1, B2, B3, B5 and B6 occur mainly as a group).
+- Vitamin B complex, about 25 mg of each (B1, B2, B3, B5 and B6 occur mainly as a group).
 For PMS take additional B6 to ensure a total of 100 mg a day.
 Remember that folic acid is also a B vitamin (200 mcg a day).
-Vitamin B12 is usually taken in a quantity of about 25 – 50 mcg a day.
-Choline, lecithin, inositol and para-amino benzoic acid (PABA), 25 – 50 mg of each a day, and biotin (25 mcg a day) are also included in the B-complex vitamins.
+Vitamin B12 is usually taken in a quantity of about 25 to 50 mcg a day.
+Choline, lecithin, inositol and para-amino benzoic acid (PABA), 25 to 50 mg of each a day, and biotin (25 mcg a day) are also included in the B-complex vitamins.

 THE ROLE OF STRESS